mattfoster/hackerific.net/content/post/january-music.md

 ### Steven Wilson - 4½

 In many people's eyes, prog god [Steven Wilson](http://stevenwilsonhq.com/) can do no wrong.
-Well, I don't entirely agrees with that (more below!) but this is a great, if somewhat short, album.
-It's a collection of unreleased tracks from around the time of his last couple of solo albums and because of that it lacks a bit of coherence in my opinion, but if you like his other work, you will love [this](http://stevenwilsonhq.com/sw/new-steven-wilson-album-4-%C2%BD-available-now/).
+Well, I don't entirely agree with that (more below!) but this is a great, if somewhat short, album.
+It's a collection of unreleased tracks from around the time of his last couple of solo albums, and because of that it lacks a bit of coherence in my opinion, but if you like his other work, you will love [this](http://stevenwilsonhq.com/sw/new-steven-wilson-album-4-%C2%BD-available-now/).